-- 120. FIRE SPRINKLER SYSTEM: Provide an automatic fire sprinkler system to be monitored by a central station monitoring alarm company.
+106. FIRE SPRINKLER SYSTEM: Provide an automatic fire sprinkler system to be monitored by a central station monitoring alarm company.
 This monitoring shall include water flow indicators and tamper switches on all control valves.
-Three (3) sets of shopShop-quality drawings shall be submitted electronically for review and approval.
+Shop-quality drawings shall be submitted electronically for review and approval.
 The underground fire service system shall be approved prior to approval of the automatic fire sprinkler system.
-All work shall conform to NFPA 13 (2016 Edition), NFPA 24 (2016 Edition), NFPA 72 (2016 Edition), and Mountain View Fire Department specifications.
-Contact the Building Inspection Division at 650 903 6313 for a copy of specifications and submittal requirements or visit online at www.mountainview.gov/firerequirements.
-(City Code Sections 14.10.30 and 14.10.31, 14.10.27, 14.10.28, and California Fire Code Section 903.) - 121.
-STANDPIPE SYSTEM: Provide a Class I standpipe system.
-(City Code Sections 14.10.32, 14.10.33, 14.10.34, and 14.10.3514.10.29, 14.10.30, 14.10.31, and 14.10.32 and California Fire Code Section 905.) - 122.
-FIRE PROTECTION DURING CONSTRUCTION: Every building four (4) stories or more in height shall be provided with no fewernot less than one (1) standpipe for use during construction.
+All work shall conform to NFPA 13, NFPA 24, NFPA 72, and Mountain View Fire Department specifications.
+(City Code Sections 14.10.30 and 14.10.31, and California Fire Code Section 903.)

+- 107. STANDPIPE SYSTEM: Provide a Class I standpipe system.
+(City Code Sections 14.10.32, 14.10.33, 14.10.34, and 14.10.35 and California Fire Code Section 905.) - 108.
+FIRE PROTECTION DURING CONSTRUCTION: Every building four (4) stories or more in height shall be provided with no fewer than one (1) standpipe for use during construction.
 Such standpipe(s) shall be installed when the progress of construction is not more than 40' in height above the lowest level of Fire Department access.
 Such standpipe(s) shall be provided with Fire Department hose connections at accessible locations adjacent to usable stairs, and the standpipe outlets shall be located adjacent to such usable stairs.
 Such standpipe systems shall be extended as construction progresses to within one floor of the highest point of construction having secured decking or flooring.
-InOn each floor, there shall be provided a 2.5" valve outlet for Fire Department use.
-(California Fire Code, Chapter 33.) - 123.
+On each floor, there shall be provided a 2.5" valve outlet for Fire Department use.
+(California Fire Code, Chapter 33.) - 109.
 FIRE HYDRANTS: Hydrants in accordance with the Department of Public Works Standard Provisions shall be located every 300' (apart) and within 150' of all exterior walls.
-Installation shall be complete and the system shall be tested prior to combustible construction.

-- 124. FIRE EXTINGUISHERS: Install one 2-A:10-B:C fire extinguisher for every 50'/75' of travel or every 3,000 square feet.
+Installation shall be complete and the system shall be tested prior to combustible construction. - 110.
+FIRE EXTINGUISHERS: Install one 2-A:10-B:C fire extinguisher for every 50'/75' of travel or every 3,000 square feet.
 Fire extinguisher locations shall be indicated on the architectural floor plans.
-(California Code of Regulations, Title 19, Chapter 3 and California Fire Code, Section 906.) - 125.
+(California Code of Regulations, Title 19, Chapter 3, and California Fire Code, Section 906.) - 111.
 AUTOMATIC/MANUAL FIRE ALARM SYSTEM: Provide an approved automatic/manual fire alarm system in accordance with California Fire Code and Mountain View Fire Department specifications.
-Three (3) complete sets of fire alarm system shopShopquality drawings shall be submitted electronically for review and approval.
+Shop-quality drawings shall be submitted electronically for review and approval.
 Prior to occupancy, the system shall be field-tested, approved, and in service.
 Provisions shall be made for monthly testing, maintenance, and service.
-Contact the Building Inspection Division at 650-903-6313 for a copy of specifications and submittal requirements or visit online at www.mountainview.gov/firerequirements.
-(California Fire Code, Section 907 and Mountain View City Code, Section 14.10.36 and 14.10.3714.10.33.)
+(California Fire Code, Section 907 and Mountain View City Code, Section 14.10.36 and 14.10.37)